 In any type of fitness application, you can provide voiced instructions.
 For simple exercises, voice commands can replace the coach and give the impression of a group session.

 These messages can be pre-recorded phrases for setting workout goals or cheering up users.
 You can also integrate voice services from providers who develop SDKs for their smart voice technologies.
-Google and Apple have specific text-to-speech packages to make voice overs.
-Their TTS features are inbuilt into smartphones and can be used by apps through the native API.
+Google and Apple have specific text-to-speech (TTS) packages to make voice overs.
+Their TTS features are inbuilt into smartphones and can be used by apps through the native application programming interface (API).

-The technology is net yet there to replace human coaches, as any workout or nutritional plans need to be custom-built and vary greatly depending on individual needs.
-However, we see many AI-powered solutions appearing on the market equipped with smart chatbots which communicate with users.
-In-app conversations can help improve fitness habits and add motivation to the process.
+The technology is not yet there to replace human coaches, as any workout or nutritional plans need to be custom-built and vary greatly depending on individual needs.
+However, we see many AI-powered solutions appearing on the market equipped with smart chatbots that communicate with users.
+In-app conversations can help improve fitness habits and motivate users.

 What are the essential features of any fitness app and which options are most programs desperately missing?
-Let’s see how to attract users and make your service truly helpful.
+Let’s see how to make a fitness app truly helpful.